ibm-cloud-docs/BlockStorage/duplicate-volume.md

 Because the duplicate is based on the data in a point-in-time snapshot, snapshot space is required on the original volume before you can create a duplicate.
 For more information about snapshots and how to order snapshot space, see the [Snapshot documentation](/docs/BlockStorage?topic=BlockStorage-snapshots).
 {: important}

 This feature is available in most locations.
 For more information, see [the list of available data centers](/docs/BlockStorage?topic=BlockStorage-selectDC).
-As part of the data center modernization strategy for {{site.data.keyword.cloud}}, several data centers and PODs are scheduled to consolidate in late 2022 and early 2023.
-For more information, see [Data center consolidations](/docs/get-support?topic=get-support-dc-closure){: external}.
-Provisioning storage and snapshots in closing data centers is not allowed.
-{: note}

 ## Types of duplicate volumes
 {: #duplicatetype}